reinator/tutorial_metabarcoding/_pages/handsOn_4.md

 \>Contig2

 So here I’ll choose ‘Contig1’.
-To create a text file with this ID.
-I can use nano.
-I need a text file with the ID because the next script we are going to use to extract the contig needs this as an input.
+To create a text file that contains this ID we can use nano.
+We need a text file with the ID because the next script we are going to use to extract the contig needs it as an input.

 ```console
 nano contig_id
 ```

 Nano will open a empty file for you.
 Inside it type the name of the contig you have chosen, in my case this will be Contig1.
-Then to close and save the file in a Mac you do Control + O Control + X (control O control X).
+Then to close and save the file in a Mac you do `Ctrl+O` and then `Ctrl+X`.

 Now, let’s run our script `filterfasta.py`, that will extract that contig from our assembly result.